Asymptotic properties and approximation of Bayesian logspline density estimators for communication-free parallel computing methods: Preliminaries

 in the case that $g\in C^{j+1}[a,b]$. \end{theorem}

 \begin{remark} Please note that for the approximation the mesh size enters into the bound in \eqref{Jacksonbound} which dictates the placement for the knots. \end{remark}

-Jackson's Theorem supplies us with an estimate of how good an approximation is contained in the space of splines for a continuous function.
-However, in this paper we are interested in estimates for probability densities, especially since the focus is on logspline density estimates.
-At this point let's state results specifically for densities.
-The following can be found in Stone \cite{Stone89}.
+Jackson's Theorem supplies us with an error bound for the approximation of a continuous function by splines.
+In this paper we are interested in estimates for probability densities.
+For this reason we state the results specifically for densities provided by Stone \cite{Stone89}.

-Suppose that $p$ is a continuous probability density supported on some interval $[a,b]$, similar to the set-up when we defined the logspline density estimation method.
-Define the family $\mathcal{F}_{p}$ of densities such that
+\begin{definition} Suppose that $p$ is a continuous probability density supported on some interval $[a,b]$, similar to the set-up when we defined the logspline density estimation method.
+Define the families of probability densities

-It is easy to see that for $\alpha\in [0,1]$ $p_{\alpha}$ is a probability density on [a,b].
-An interesting consequence from this family is the following